FAQ: COVID-19 Emergency Legal Preparedness

 A: Whether a medical marijuana dispensary is required to close depends on the jurisdiction.
 In California, marijuana dispensaries have been deemed “essential,” meaning they are not required to close under the state’s ordered closure of non-essential businesses.
 Under a similar “stay at home” order in Illinois, the state issued social distancing guidance for medical marijuana dispensaries.
 Though deemed “essential,” several dispensaries in the state opted to suspend their businesses or moved to online service platforms.
 Massachusetts’ Governor Baker issued an order on March 23, 2020 closing all non-essential businesses.
 Medical marijuana dispensaries, but not recreational, were deemed “essential” businesses.

-Q: What legal restrictions prevent hoarding of medications being tested for prevention and treatment of COVID-19 (e.g., chloroquine)?
+Q: What legal restrictions prevent hoarding of medications being tested for prevention and treatment of COVID-19?

-A: Although the federal Food and Drug Administration (FDA) regulates virtually all approved and unapproved uses of medications, states primarily regulate pharmacies, including dispensing at community drug stores, large chains, in-store pharmacy counters and specialty pharmacies.
-States may choose to protect current supplies of medications for those patients requiring them for FDA approved uses.
-Ohio Governor DeWine authorized the Ohio State Board of Pharmacy to issue an emergency rule limiting the dispensing of chloroquine.
+A: Although the federal Food and Drug Administration (FDA) regulates pharmaceutical drugs, states primarily regulate pharmacies, including dispensing at community drug stores, large chains, in-store pharmacy counters and specialty pharmacies.
+States may choose to protect current supplies of medications.
+For example, Ohio Governor DeWine authorized the Ohio State Board of Pharmacy to issue an emergency rule limiting the dispensing of hydroxychloroquine.
 The purpose of the rule is to ensure that patients who have conditions such as malaria, rheumatoid arthritis, and lupus that are being treated with these medications do not experience shortages during the COVID-19 outbreak.

 Under § 4512 of the Defense Production Act, the President can prevent the hoarding of designated scarce materials.
-In a press conference on March 24, 2020, President Trump invoked this section to address price gouging and hoarding of medical supplies, subject to a forthcoming list of designated supplies and medications.
+In a press conference on March 24, 2020, President Trump invoked this section to address price gouging and hoarding of designated supplies and medications.
+The President later issued a memorandum preventing the hoarding of personal protective equipment (PPE) and ventilators.

-Q: What is the status of national emergency declarations?
+Q: What is the scope of Presidential national emergency declarations?

 Q: Which state, tribal, and local jurisdictions have issued emergency declarations in response to COVID-19?

 A: All 50 U.S. states have issued an emergency declaration.
-The Network for Public Health Law’s COVID-19 Emergency Legal Preparedness Primer also includes select tribal and local declarations of emergency, with links to the declarations, available on the Network’s website here.
+The Network for Public Health Law’s COVID-19 Emergency Legal Preparedness Primer also notes select tribal and local declarations of emergency, with links to the declarations.
+Many states are now renewing their emergency declarations before they expire.
+For example, Maryland Governor Larry Hogan renewed his emergency declaration for the 3rd time on May 6.
+South Carolina Governor Henry McMaster renewed its State of Emergency for the 5th time on May 12 (to last for another 15 days).

 Social Distancing Powers

-Q: What states have shelter-in-place or stay home orders been issued and how have they defined “essential personnel”?
+Q: What states have issued shelter-in-place or stay home orders and how have they defined “essential personnel”?

-A: As of March 24, 2020, there are at least 30 states in which full or partial orders shelter-in-place or stay at home orders have been issued entailing varying restrictions.
-States or municipalities that have issued stay home (or shelter-in-place) orders have generally defined essential businesses or personnel that are exempt from such orders.
-Many have crafted the definition of essential businesses using guidance from the Federal Government’s Guidance on Essential Critical Infrastructure.
-New York’s Governor Andrew Cuomo issued an executive order on March 20, 2020, directing that “100% of the workforce must stay home, excluding essential services” such as “shipping, media, warehousing, grocery and food production, pharmacies, healthcare providers, utilities, banks and related financial institutions.”
+A: States or municipalities issuing stay home (or shelter-in-place) orders generally defined essential businesses or personnel exempt from such orders based largely on classifications of essential businesses using federal Guidance on Essential Critical Infrastructure.
+New York Governor Andrew Cuomo issued an executive order on March 20, 2020, directing that “100% of the workforce must stay home, excluding essential services” such as “shipping, media, warehousing, grocery and food production, pharmacies, healthcare providers, utilities, banks and related financial institutions.”
 New York published detailed guidance on what qualifies as essential businesses and services.
+Many states’ orders directed restaurants, bars, and other eating establishments to operate only for drive-thru, takeout, or delivery, and restrict other types of public spaces, like playgrounds, beaches, and parks.
+In late March and early April, most states issued full or partial shelter-in-place or stay at home orders that contain varying restrictions.
+As of May 19, 2020, most of these shelter-in-place orders have been fully or partially lifted in all states.

 Q: What type of enforcement mechanisms have states and localities used to support a stay home or shelter-in-place order?

 A: While not all states have implemented enforcement mechanisms, some states have made non-compliance a misdemeanor offense and have also instituted civil fines.
-As an example, in Hawaii, non-compliance with the Governor’s stay home order is a misdemeanor punishable by up to 1 year of imprisonment and $5,000 fine.
+In Hawaii, non-compliance with the Governor’s stay home order is a misdemeanor punishable by up to 1 year of imprisonment and $5,000 fine.

 Q: Are limitations on the right to assemble constitutional?